tuelwer/reference-learning/README.md

 ## A Closer Look at Reference Learning for Fourier Phase Retrieval
-This repository contains code for our submission to the NeurIPS 2021 Workshop on Deep Learning and Inverse Problems.
+This repository contains code for our NeurIPS 2021 Workshop on Deep Learning and Inverse Problems paper.

 ## Contents
 ```